zahur76/MilestoneProject_2/README.md

 12. Perform Jasmine unit testing on functions
 13. Add audio files and add sound on/off functions
 14. Add Star wars API
-15. Code reviewed for possible improvements
+15. Mid project review for possible improvements
 16. Validators used to check for errors
 17. Any issues from step 15 and 16 were addressed
 18. Game given to relatives and friends for testing
 19. Character.html page created
 20. Design functions for character.html page
+21. Add star wars API to character selection
-21. Add 404.html page
+22. Add 404.html page
-22. Final testing
+23. Final testing

 The items were coded in the order that they would be selected while playing the game.
 The initial main game design was completed then a preliminary testing performed as detailed [below](#testing).